Student Bulletin – Registration

 Courses Requiring Applications

-Some courses have limited enrollment and require an application.
-These courses include Civil Practice, High Tech, and Social Justice Externship (590), Criminal Justice Externship (591), Judicial Externship (594), International Human Rights Clinic (727), Advanced International Human Rights Clinic (728), and Entrepreneurs Law Clinic (482).
-Forward completed applications to the appropriate department as indicated on the form.
+Some clinics, all externships and a few courses have limited enrollment and require an application.
+Details will be provided in the course “Notes” section in Workday.
+Forward completed applications to the appropriate department.
 If approved, the department/instructor will notify the Student Services Office and students will receive an email from lawpermissions@scu.edu giving them enrollment access to the class.

 Restricted Courses